Unesco warns Australia over Great Barrier Reef

 Unesco said given "significant threats" to the reef, it should be considered for inclusion on the danger list.

 The Great Barrier Reef is the world's largest coral structure, rich in marine life.
-It stretches for more than 2,600km (1,680 miles) along Australia's eastern coast.'Other alternatives'
+It stretches for more than 2,600km (1,680 miles) along Australia's eastern coast.

 The dumping is part of a major development that would allow several companies to export coal reserves from the Galilee Basin area through the Abbot Point port.